Feline idiopathic cystitis: The role of crystals in obstructive FIC

 Crystalluria is the presence of microscopic crystals in feline urine.
 These are most often struvite precipitates but other minerals such as calcium oxalate crystals are also found, albeit less frequently.
 Urinary crystals are not necessarily an abnormal finding and can be seen both in cats who are healthy and those who are suffering from a urinary tract illness.
-However they can be a risk factor for cats suffering from urinary disease.
+However, they can be a risk factor for cats suffering from urinary disease.
 Whilst crystals (as opposed to uroliths) do not alone cause a urethral obstruction, they aggravate the risk of it since they are usually one of the components of a urethral plug which is responsible for § mechanical blockage in obstructive episodes.
-Struvite crystals tend to form in concentrated, alkaline urine.
-Therefore stress (which can cause alkalinity) or supersaturated urine (caused by lack of hydration or by stagnant urine collecting in the bladder due to urinary retention) both encourage crystal formation.
+The normal pH of feline urine is around 6.5.
+However struvite crystals tend to form in concentrated, alkaline urine when the pH is greater than 6.5.
+Therefore, stress (which can cause alkalinity) or supersaturated urine (caused by lack of hydration or by stagnant urine collecting in the bladder due to urinary retention) both encourage crystal formation.

-Struvite crystalluria can be managed with a high quality wet meat diet with added acidifiers if the urinalysis indicates this (prescription diets achieve a similar effect).
+Struvite crystalluria can be managed by regulating the urine pH so it stays around 6.5.
+A urinalysis is necessary to determine if the pH is excessively alkaline and a high quality wet meat diet with added acidifiers can be fed to lower the pH (prescription diets achieve a similar effect).
 However continuous monitoring of the urine should be undertaken as excessive urine acidity can lead to calcium oxalate formation which cannot be managed via diet but can also lead to obstruction if unchecked.
 Regular urinalysis will indicate the nature and extent of crystal formation, together with urine pH, to determine if there are any areas of possible concern which need to be addressed.